-Mr. Saltsman was recognized in The Best Lawyers in America® 2021 Ones to Watch in Land Use and Zoning Law.
+Mr. Saltsman was recognized in Best Lawyers: Ones to Watch in America™ 2022 and 2023 in Land Use and Zoning Law and by Chambers USA 2022 as an “associate to watch” in California Land Use and Zoning Law.

 Prior to joining Gibson Dunn, Mr. Saltsman served as a senior advisor to a Los Angeles County Supervisor for nearly 15 years.
 In that role, Mr. Saltsman was responsible for planning and land-use issues, and coordinating policies and programs with developers, homeowner groups, environmental organizations, and various state and local governmental entities.
 He also oversaw, among other agencies, the Local Agency Formation Commission (LAFCO), the Community Development Commission and the Los Angeles County Housing Authority.
 As a Supervisor’s Deputy, Mr. Saltsman coordinated the successful entitlement and approval of major private sector and public sector development projects, including: a major campus master plan, a specific plan for a Los Angeles movie studio and entertainment complex, funding and entitlements for more than one thousand affordable housing units throughout Los Angeles County, the acquisition of thousands of acres of publicly owned open space, and the certification of a local coastal program by the California Coastal Commission.